luca-veronelli/recruitment-backend-track-typescript/TRACK.md

 Candidates must **fork** the repository and, once they have completed their work, submit the link to their forked repository via email to their recruitment contact.

 ## Questions and Clarifications
-Any questions or clarifications must be submitted by opening an issue on this repository.
+Any questions or clarifications must be submitted by opening an issue on this repository or with an email to desantis@multicerta.it.

 ## Scoring Criteria
 Each feature and best practice contributes to a total score of **110 base points** (+15 bonus possible), allowing candidates to self-evaluate their implementation.
 The distribution is as follows: